-- ★ If your Ship is in Harbor, you may move from your Ship onto your Dock tile. are never placed on your Dock tile, but can be used from your Treasure chest as though they are. - ★ If your Ship is at an island, you may move and not of the island.
+- ★ If your Ship is in Harbor, you may move from your Ship onto your Dock tile. are never placed on your Dock tile, but can be used from your Treasure chest as though they are. - ★ If your Ship is at an island, you may move and from your Ship onto the island.
 You may unload onto an island even if you do not control that island.